Harry Kane's form is under scrutiny and the stats reveal what's changed

 He has started 61 games since the beginning of last season and the fatigue questions has come up, especially after Kane himself conceded he was a little disappointed with his levels in Russia.

-Kane was rested for England's friendly with Switzerland on Tuesday but there is no chance of him missing Spurs' clash with Liverpool on Saturday.
+Kane was left out of the starting line-up for England's friendly with Switzerland on Tuesday, coming on as a substitute for the final half-hour in Leicester, but there is no chance of him missing Spurs' clash with Liverpool on Saturday.
 Kane will play on, despite observers pointing to a declining shot rate as evidence of him dipping.

 That stat matters.
 Shot volume was an early indicator that Kane's scoring was repeatable back when he was labelled a one-season wonder.
 It separates the best from the rest.